PASTAplus/auth/docs/api/rule.md

 Returns;
   200 OK
-  400 Bad Request - ACR is invalid
+  400 Bad Request
+    - ACR is invalid
+    - If the client attempts to remove the changePermission from a principal, and no other principal has changePermission on the resource, the update is not allowed.
+This ensures that at least one principal always has the ability to change permissions on the resource.
   401 Unauthorized
   403 Forbidden
   404 Not Found